 Two 24-inch Tideflex Series 35-1 (or similar) rubber check valves should be installed using metal flange rings bolted in place.
+The two proposed valves would slightly exceed the existing cross-sectional area for flow and would maintain the existing outflow capacity.
 An opening should be cut in the top of the culvert and finished with a metal, lockable cover.
-The rubber check valves should be designed to maintain the flow characteristics of the existing weir.
 A slanted "self cleaning" inlet grate should be installed that would maintain the normal water level of the lake at 818 feet (datum NAVD 88).